psychemedia/ipython_magic_folium/README.md

 ## Python API

-I have started to pull out a Pyhtion API so we can use this outside of the magic.
+I have started to pull out a Python API so we can use this outside of the magic.
 For example:

 ```python
 from folium_magic.folium_tools import folium_map